Kingdom of Larantuka: Portuguese vassal

 The Larantuqueiros turned out a loose, but mighty power in the region, which influence reached far beyond the settlement.
-The core cell was the federation of Larantuka, Wureh and Konga.
+The core cell was the federation of Larantuka, Wureh, and Konga.
 Theoretically they were subordinated to Portugal.
 But in practice they were free.
 They had no Portuguese administration and they did not pay taxes.
 Letters of the Lisbon government were ignored.
-For long years there was a bloody struggle for power between the families da Costa and de Hornay.
+For long years there was a bloody struggle for power between the families, da Costa and da Hornay.
 At the end they shared the power.
-The Larantuqueiros made "alliances" with the indigenous people of Flores and Timor.
+The Larantuqueiros made 'alliances' with the indigenous people of Flores and Timor.

 They followed a certain strategy; the most notable Raja Ola Adobala who was brought up under Portuguese education, traditionally the ninth in the pedigree of the Rajas was converted to Catholicism and baptized during the reign of Peter II of Portugal (while present-day traditional celebrations place his baptism at 1650 instead), by military pressure.
 He had to take an oath of allegiance to the king of Portugal and there on the title Dom was granted to him.
 The raja was allowed to rule his folk autonomously, but in war he had to supply auxiliary forces.
-In addition, Portuguese sources mention a Dom Constantino between 1625–1661, which implies that Adobala may not be the first in the line of Catholic monarchs of Larantuka.
+In addition, Portuguese sources mention a Dom Constantino between 1625 and 1661, which implies that Adobala may not be the first in the line of Catholic monarchs of Larantuka.
 Other monarch names mentioned are Dom Luis (1675) and Dom Domingos Viera (1702) The Dominican Order was vital in the spread of Catholicism in the area until their later replacement in the 19th century.

 The polity maintained some form of a closed-port policy for outsiders in the late 17th century.
 There were also some interactions with the nearby Bima Sultanate, whose Sultan enforced his suzerainty over parts of Western Flores in 1685.
 Territories of the kingdom were not contiguous and was interspersed by the holdings of several lesser polities, some of which were Muslim.
 They also established Portuguese as the official language to distance themselves from the natives.
 The language of commerce was the Malay language, which was understood on the surrounding islands.
+This inspired the formation of the Malay-based creole language, Larantuka Malay and its neighbor Maumere Malay (Sikka).